frankstepanski/node-express-course/week3/readme.md

 The **Build Command** will be $npm i, the **Start Command** will be $node src/server.js.
 The **Runtime** will be Node.js and select **Instance Type** will be Free.

 >Note: We are telling Render how to install our dependencies and start our app.

 ![render configuration](images/render-config.png)

 **Step 5**

-You will see the build process start.
+You will then see the build process start.
 Once it is complete, you will see a green check mark and a link to your app.
-The link will be **//your-app-name.onrender.com**.
+The link will be **your-app-name.onrender.com**.

-The build process takes a few minutes, so be patient.
+The build process can take a few minutes, so be patient.

 ![render build process](images/render-build-process.png)